shiebas/safa_connect/docs/design_protocol.md

-# SAFA Global Design Protocol
+# SAFA Connect Design Protocol

 ## Design Change Protocol

-To protect the design integrity of the SAFA Global project, this document outlines the protocol that any AI assistant (or human collaborator) should follow when suggesting changes to design elements.
+To protect the design integrity of the SAFA Connect project, this document outlines the protocol that any AI assistant (or human collaborator) should follow when suggesting changes to design elements.

 ### Files Requiring Explicit Confirmation